huggingface/neuralcoref/readme.rst

 .. _en_coref_md: https://github.com/huggingface/neuralcoref-models/releases/download/en_coref_md-3.0.0/en_coref_md-3.0.0.tar.gz
 .. _en_coref_lg: https://github.com/huggingface/neuralcoref-models/releases/download/en_coref_lg-3.0.0/en_coref_lg-3.0.0.tar.gz

-To install a model, copy the **MODEL_URL** of the model you are interested in from the above table and type:
+To install a model with the latest version of spaCy, copy the **MODEL_URL** of the model you are interested in from the above table and type:

 .. code:: bash

-    pip install MODEL_URL
+    pip install MODEL_URL --upgrade --force-reinstall --no-cache-dir

 When using pip it is generally recommended to install packages in a virtual environment to avoid modifying system state: